kurttaylor/kurt-website/content/posts.md

 # caption = ""
 +++

-This page includes any blog posts or non-academic writing I have been involved with.
+This page includes any blog posts or non-academic writing I have been involved in.

 ***